IBM-Watson/wex-web-services-converter/README.md

 # Using the Watson Explorer Engine Web Services Converter

 [IBM Watson Explorer](http://www.ibm.com/smarterplanet/us/en/ibmwatson/explorer.html) combines content and data from many different systems throughout the enterprise and presents it to users in a single view, dramatically reducing the amount of time spent looking for information and increasing their ability to work smarter.
-Explorer’s 360-degree information applications deliver data, analytics, and cognitive insights relevant to the user’s role, context and current activities.
+Watson Explorer’s 360-degree information applications deliver data, analytics, and cognitive insights relevant to the user’s role, context and current activities.
 These applications can be enhanced using content from external sources, external visualization libraries (such as D3.js), and external APIs.
 Integrating with external services like those available in the [Watson Developer Cloud](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/) provides opportunities for further enhancing Watson Explorer applications to include cognitive-based features.

 With the Watson Explorer Engine Web Services Converter described here, the process for augmenting data with content and analysis from external web services during ingestion is generalized for use with nearly any web service.
 While the Watson Explorer Engine Web Services Converter can be used to interact with a wide variety of web services, this documentation also walks through a specific example where we configure the Web Services Converter for use with the [Watson Developer Cloud Relationship Extraction service](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/relationship-extraction.html).
 We then provide you with some food for thought &mdash; What should you think about when deploying this kind of integration into a production environment?
 What are some additional ideas for integration?